 Thursday Night Mostly cloudy.
 Lows in the lower 30s.

 Friday Mostly sunny.
 Cold with highs around 40.

 Friday Night Partly cloudy.
-Lows around 50.
+Lows in the upper 20s.